 Attending General Membership meetings

-General Membership meetings are held twice a year and each family is expected to have a representative attend.
+General Membership meetings are held once a year and each family is expected to have a representative attend.
 Meetings are presided over by the President of the Board – who is a parent- and cover all aspects of Playschool operations.
 These meetings help families feel a sense of involvement and a clear understanding of the in’s and out’s of operating Playschool.

 Participating in a co-op job